 What are the guidelines for choosing a password at the University of Memphis?

-- Do not use your first name, middle name, or UUID
+- You cannot use your first name, middle name, last name, or UUID in your password

 - Use at least two alphabetic characters (a-z)